Curried Root Vegetable Soup

 - Add the vegetables and cook for a few minutes whilst stirring to coat in the spices.

-- Bring to the boil and simmer with the lid on for 20 minutes or until the vegetables are tender.
+Bring to the boil and simmer with the lid on for about 25 - 30 minutes or until the vegetables are tender (push a piece of swede against the edge of the pan with a wooden spoon and if it breaks in half easily you're good to go).